cluebbers/Reproducibility-METEOR-NLP/README.md

 #### Specimen Task

 Identical to the ROUGE paper, we use the [CNN / Daily Mail dataset](https://huggingface.co/datasets/ccdv/cnn_dailymail).
 Human-written bullet point "highlights" are reference summaries.
 We use METEOR to evaluate the specimen model hypothesis against the references using a development set.
+See Appendix E in [Rogue Scores](https://aclanthology.org/2023.acl-long.107) (Grusky, ACL 2023).

 #### Specimen Model

 Evaluation is performed on Lead-3.
 This summarizes an article by returning its first three sentences.
+See Appendix F in [Rogue Scores](https://aclanthology.org/2023.acl-long.107) (Grusky, ACL 2023).

 #### Experimental Setup